 Most mattresses sold online are one-sided and never meant to be flipped, but the Layla mattress is a compelling alternative.
 With a reversible design that has different firmness levels on each side, the Layla gives customers more flexibility to find a feel that’s just right for their needs.

 As a flippable mattress, you can sleep on either side of the Layla.
-It has a height of ten inches and four internal layers that consist of the following.
+It has a height of 10 inches and four internal layers that consist of the following.